California Sales and Use Tax & Audit Guide

 - Legal interpretations of sales tax law are often not resolvable at this stage.

-- If a resolution cannot be reached with the auditor, the next step is to appeal/protest the issue with the California Department of Tax and Fee Administration.
+- If a resolution cannot be reached with the auditor, the next step is to appeal the issue with the CDTFA.

 Appeal / Protest with the California Department of Tax and Fee Administration

-- A protest / appeal must be done within 30 days of the Notice of Determination (NOD) issuance.
+- A Petition for Redetermination must be done within 30 days of the Notice of Determination (NOD) issuance.

 - If you miss the 30 days, you may have an additional 30 days to file in administrative or judicial court to challenge the audit findings.

-If you have received a Notice of Determination and have not at least talked to someone experienced in California State and Local tax, now is the time before these deadlines are missed.
+If you received a Notice of Determination and have not talked to someone experienced in California State and Local tax, now is the time to avoid the risk of missing an available protest deadline.

 Appeals Bureau Decision

-If you cannot resolve the California sales and use tax dispute through the protest / appeal process, the California Department of Tax and Fee Administration will issue an Appeals Bureau Decision.
-The Appeals Bureau Decision gives you the opportunity to re-protest the assessment within the administration or file in California’s tax / administrative court, which is called the California Office of Tax Appeals.
-There are important deadlines, such as 30 days to re-protest or 30 days to file in administrative court.
+If you cannot resolve the California sales and use tax dispute through the protest process, the California Department of Tax and Fee Administration will issue an Appeals Bureau Decision.
+The Appeals Bureau Decision gives you the opportunity to re-protest the assessment within the administration or file in California’s administrative tax court, which is called the California Office of Tax Appeals.
+There are important deadlines for this appeal option too, such as 30 days to re-protest or 30 days to file in administrative court.

 Settling a California Sales Tax Liability

-Along the way, or even after one the critical notices are issued, there is the possibility to settle your California sales tax case by negotiating with CDTFA.
-Often, you can get better results here than with the auditor.
-If you or your professional seldom does state and local tax work, it might be difficult to evaluate fair versus unreasonable settlements.
+Along the way, you may have a chance to settle your California sales tax case by negotiating with CDTFA.
+Often, you can get better results here than with the auditor because they have limited authority.
+If you or your CPA or bookkeeper seldom does state and local tax work, it might be difficult to evaluate fair versus unreasonable settlements.
 DO NOT try to negotiate a settlement without an experienced California state and local tax lawyer or other professional.

 Contest a California Jeopardy Assessment

 California may issue a Notice of Jeopardy Determination in certain situations.
-The jeopardy assessment gives CDTFA accelerated rights and it may immediately begin to try and collect.
-Due to the jeopardy nature, the taxpayer only has a short period of time to contest the assessment and must place a security deposit to fight the issue.
+The jeopardy assessment gives CDTFA accelerated rights for collecting unpaid tax.
+Due to the jeopardy nature, the taxpayer only has a short period of time to contest the assessment and must place a security deposit to fight the issue without further action being taken against them.

 California Administrative Court

 If you cannot get your audit resolved within the agency or your deadlines have been missed, you still have one last shot to fight your California sales tax assessment by going to California Office of Tax Appeals.
-Likewise, and generally not recommended, along the way you always have the option to skip the agency protest and file in administrative court.
-That said, because neither party wants to spend the time and resources on the uncertainty of administrative court, continuing to challenge the assessment is often an effective way to maximize your settlement potential.
+In some cases, it may make sense to skip the protest to the CDTFA and file directly in administrative court.

 If your case is filed in administrative court, and the case proceeds to hearing, it is heard and decided by a neutral panel of administrative law judges.
-Our team has handled hundreds of administrative court cases and can help your company receive the resolution it is entitled to.
-It is very similar to a court hearing and having an experienced representative is imperative.
+Our team has handled hundreds of administrative court cases involving sales and use tax and can help your company achieve a resolution.
+It is very similar to a court hearing and having an experienced representative could be useful.

 Other California Sales Tax Resources